promptfoo/promptfoo/site/docs/providers/headless.md

 Steps are executed sequentially, enabling complex web interactions.

 All string values in `args` support Nunjucks templating, allowing use of variables like `{{prompt}}`.

+## Troubleshooting

+### Iframes

+If you are using a selector to interact with the page and it keeps timing out, it could be because the element is inside an iframe.

+If this is the case, try loading the iframe contents directly using the `navigate` action.